Alaska Medicare Insurance Plans

 Medicare beneficiaries in Alaska have different plan options to choose from, you may want to compare Alaska Medicare insurance plans to find a plan that offers the coverage you need.
 Plan availability and cost may vary depending on where you live in Alaska and which companies offer those plans, but you might have one or more of the following options:

-- Original Medicare (Part A and Part B): If you are age 65 or older, or younger with a qualifying disability, or you have ESRD, then you are eligible to enroll in Original Medicare in Alaska, which covers the cost of medical and hospital care.
+- Medicare Parts A and Part B: If you are age 65 or older, or younger with a qualifying disability, or you have ESRD, then you are eligible to enroll in Medicare Parts A and B in Alaska, which covers the cost of medical and hospital care.

-- Alaska Medicare Advantage Plans: These plans cover at least the same benefits as Original Medicare, with the option for additional benefits, such as prescription drug coverage or vision care.
+- Alaska Medicare Advantage Plans: These plans cover at least the same benefits as Medicare Parts A and B, with the option for additional benefits, such as prescription drug coverage or vision care.

-- Alaska Medicare Prescription Drug Plans (Part D): Part D plans help with the cost of your prescription drug coverage and can be paired with Original Medicare coverage.
+- Alaska Medicare Prescription Drug Plans (Part D): Part D plans help with the cost of your prescription drug coverage and can be paired with Medicare Parts A and B coverage.

-- Alaska Medicare Supplement Insurance Plans: These pay for costs, such as plan premiums and deductibles, that are not covered by Original Medicare.
+- Alaska Medicare Supplement Insurance Plans: These pay for costs, such as plan premiums and deductibles, that are not covered by Medicare Parts A and B.

 Alaska Medicare Savings Programs